determined-ai/determined/docs/model-dev-guide/apis-howto/deepspeed/autotuning.rst

 DeepSpeedTrial
 ==============

-Determined's DeepSpeed Autotune works by inserting DS configuration options into the ``overwrite_deepspeed_args`` field of the ``hyperparameters`` dictionary which is seen by each trial.
+Determined's DeepSpeed Autotune works by inserting DeepSpeed configuration options into the ``overwrite_deepspeed_args`` field of the ``hyperparameters`` dictionary which is seen by each trial.
 To take advantage of ``dsat``, you simply need to incorporate these overwrite values into your original configuration.